5 things we learned in high school football Week 6: North Allegheny’s Walker hits 250 wins

 Record-setting season

-South Allegheny’s strong start also is rewriting the team’s record book.
+South Allegheny’s strong start is also rewriting the team’s record book.

-Senior quarterback Ryan Cortes and junior receiver Drew Cook already have broken single-season yardage records with three weeks left in the regular season.
-Cortes has passed for a record 1,499 yards, and Cook’s 951 receiving yards are also a record.
-The previous records had stood for two decades.
+Senior quarterback Ryan Cortes and junior receiver Drew Cook already have broken single-season yardage records with three weeks left on the schedule.
+Both had big games Friday.

 The Gladiators are 6-1 overall, 3-1 in the Class 2A Allegheny Conference.